Tendon Repair Surgery

 How long will it take to heal after tendon repair surgery?

 Healing time after tendon repair surgery varies but usually ranges from a few weeks to a few months, depending on the tendon involved and the extent of the repair.
-Your healthcare provider will give you more specific guidance based on your individual situation.
+Your doctor will give you more specific guidance based on your situation.

 What are the common causes for tendon injuries that require surgery?